TempRetinex: Retinex-based Unsupervised Enhancement for Low-light Video Under Diverse Lighting Conditions: Reverse Inference

-\textbf{ABA preprocessing and SE strategy.} \cref{tab:ablation} and \cref{fig:ablation1} present the contributions of different network structures on the BVI-RLV dataset.
-To facilitate analysis, all results are reported without applying the reverse inference strategy.
-The removal of SE structure clearly degrades denoising performance.
-Moreover, the removal of ABA preprocessing causes notable deterioration in metrics, which confirms the importance of distribution standardization.

-\textbf{Multi-scale Temporal Consistency-aware Loss.} To demonstrate the contribution of $L_{mtc}$ to inter-frame consistency, we employ the Mean Absolute Brightness Difference (MABD) \cite{Jiang:learn:2019}, where lower values indicate better temporal continuity.
-As shown in \cref{fig:MABD}, we compute MABD between $R^t_{RD}$ and $R_{RD}^{(t-1) \rightarrow t}$ on a representative video sequence \textit{S20\_books3} of the BVI-RLV dataset.
-The results show that incorporating $L_{mtc}$ as a temporal constraint significantly reduced inter-frame variations compared to the baseline approach.

-\textbf{Reverse inference.} \cref{tab:evaluation} shows the superiority of incorporating reverse inference.
+The quantitative results in the main paper have shown the superiority of incorporating reverse inference.
 Additionally, we statistically analyze the first 100 frames in the BVI-RLV \cite{Lin:BVIRLV:2024} test set. \cref{fig:reverse_ref} illustrates the comparison between the metrics of the online process and that of the offline process, which involves the reverse inference.
 The reverse inference approach achieves consistent improvements across all metrics, further proving our previous point of view.